Casa de Solana Wedding Photography Guide

 More details Less details

 Casa de Solana wedding venue is a heritage bed and breakfast located at 21 Aviles Street—on America's oldest documented street, laid out in 1572.
-The inn occupies a beautifully restored colonial-era building, offering guests a glimpse into St. Augustine's rich past while providing modern comforts.
+Set in one of the oldest houses on the street, the inn offers guests a glimpse into St. Augustine's rich past while providing modern comforts across its ten guest rooms and suites.

-At the heart of this property is a romantic walled courtyard.
-A charming fountain, lush plants, and cozy seating areas create an atmosphere of quiet romance—perfect for saying your vows.
+At the heart of this property is a gated, walled courtyard.
+A pergola, jasmine, lush greenery, and romantic cherub statuary create an atmosphere of quiet romance—perfect for saying your vows.

-The inn offers packages designed for couples seeking a stress-free experience.
-With everything coordinated on-site and the option to stay overnight in one of their elegant guest rooms, this spot provides a complete romantic getaway.
+The inn offers all-inclusive elopement and wedding packages designed for couples seeking a stress-free experience.
+With ceremonies, lodging, and the celebration coordinated on-site, this spot works as a complete romantic getaway for up to about 50 guests.

 Why This Location Stands Out